 - For Customer Success needs, Gainsight may be the best WalkMe competitor.

 - WalkMe analytics consists of user dashboards, paths, and funnels.
 It’s similar to Pendo, which is less expensive and complicated to set up though – so it may be a good alternative for this use case.

 Try the best WalkMe alternative for your SaaS now!

-WalkMe was one of the early pioneers when it came to user onboarding.
-It’s a cloud-based platform that provides Product and Customer Success Managers with the tools they need to drive user adoption through their app or product.
+WalkMe was one of the early pioneers when it came to digital adoption.
+It’s a cloud-based digital adoption platform that provides Product and Customer Success Managers with the tools they need to drive product adoption through their app or product.

 WalkMe was one of the first to the party, but that doesn’t necessarily mean that they’re the life of it.

 In other words, WalkMe’s digital transformation and adoption platform:

 - Focuses primarily on employee onboarding and digital adoption of third-party tools such as Salesforce, Hubspot, etc;

 - It’s an on-prem solution that requires a lot of development time to set up and maintain;